evmos/ethermint/docs/basics/chain_id.md

 ## The Chain Identifier

 Every chain must have a unique identifier or `chain-id`.
 Tendermint requires each application to define its own `chain-id` in the [genesis.json fields](https://docs.tendermint.com/master/spec/core/genesis.html#genesis-fields).
+However, in order to comply with both EIP155 and Cosmos standard for chain upgrades, Ethermint-compatible chains must implement a special structure for their chain identifiers.

 ## Structure